-As everyone moved to stay indoors due to COVID-19 in 2020, growing a beard become a part of everyday life.
-So, on social media, it may seem lighthearted to post your “quarantine beard” (Jim Carrey did), but it’s more a sign of the culture shift.
-However, is it dangerous to grow a beard during the coronavirus pandemic?
+It wasn’t too long ago when everyone moved to stay indoors due to COVID-19 in early 2020, so growing a beard become a part of everyday life.
+Then, on social media, it may have seemed lighthearted to post your “quarantine beard” (Jim Carrey did), but it’s more a sign of the culture shift.
+However, is it dangerous to grow a beard?

 Coronavirus beard began trending as many quarantined at home, and men let their beards grow out.
 Now concerns have risen around facial hair and if it may be a conduit for COVID-19.
 However, infectious disease expert Dr. Amesh Adalja says facial hair doesn’t necessarily put you or others at risk.

 However, beard hair can trap dirt, oil, and grime, so wouldn’t a beard also trap contagions from sneezing and coughing?
-Learn about the risks below.
+Learn about the risks and proper beard care below.

 Dr. Adalja says that bearded men should be cautious, particularly if you spend time with the general public for an extended period.
-It’s important to wear a cloth face covering and thoroughly clean your beard hair every day so you get rid of any possible germs.
+It’s important to wear a cloth face covering and thoroughly wash your beard with beard shampoo every day so you get rid of any possible germs.

 So, right now, the answer is no. You don’t have to shave your beard off completely to prevent coronavirus.